Optimizing over iid distributions and the Beat the Average game: Maximizing the probability of a strict inequality

 where $\mu$ ranges over all probability measures on $\N$ or $\R_+$.\footnote{Note that our derivation from \Cref{beat_the_average} applies either way.}

-This problem can be seen as an instance of the following: for $n > m$ and $\alpha > 0$, what is
+This problem can be seen as an instance of the following: determine the value of

-where $\mu$ ranges over all probability measures on $\R_+$?
-This question is motivated by the law of large numbers: how much can the same average grow with the number of samples?
+for given $n > m$ and $\alpha > 0$, where $\mu$ ranges over all probability measures on $\R_+$?
+This question is motivated by the law of large numbers: how strongly can the sample average grow with the number of samples?
 Surprisingly, there are nontrivial universal bounds on these quantities, even without assuming that $\mu$ has moments of any order.
 Our~\eqref{eq:casino_solution} is exactly the $n = 3$, $m = 1$ and $\alpha = 1$ case of this. \end{ex}